zooduck/simple-server/README.md

 # SimpleServer

-Simple file server with routing.
+Simple zero-dependency file server with routing.

+## Installation

-## For users with an access token
+### For users with an access token

 Add a `.npmrc` file to your project, with the following lines: